A regional opportunity

 Closing the skills gap, opening up the future

 Skilled instructors are needed for educational investments to thrive.
-With an economy that generates up to 8,000 new jobs a year, Bahrain knows all about matching graduate skills to economic needs.
+Bahrain knows all about matching graduate skills to economic needs.
 By applying the following plans, we are creating opportunities for the full spectrum of education providers:

 Bahrain’s first National Strategy is driving specialised education through improved teaching, accreditations and internships.